Janowoj/simple-components/README.md

 3. Add route to App.js to show the ModalPage component when user navigates to /modal
 4. Add a link to the SideBar component to navigate to /modal

+## Designing Modal component:

+1. Should the button be displayed inside or outside the modal?

+// First option: button inside the modal IS NOT GOOD, because we want to open modal WITHOUT a user clicking on the button.

+Maybe we want modal to be opened when user has visited the page for e.g. 10 seconds.

+// Second option: button outside the modal IS GOOD, because we can open modal WITHOUT a user clicking on the button.

+// Parent owns the state to keep track of wheather modal should be displayed or not.

+## ModalPage component:

+// ModalPage owns the state to keep track of wheather modal should be displayed or not and
+// ModalPage has a button, that whenever user clicks on it, we are going to set this piece of state to true and show the modal.